mariohero24/randseal/README.md

 # randseal
-Simple package that produces a seal image by requesting an image from github.
-The image is then output as a `discord.File` for py-cord or discord.py.
+Simple package that produces a seal image.
+The image is then output as a `discord.File` for Pycord.